 Phase: Shows Phase Status.
 Delta values for Phase Load Balance are displayed for models with two or more metered phases.
-The settings can also be configured via a Configure phase settings link at the bottom of the page.
+The phase settings can also be configured via a Configure Phase Settings link at the bottom of the page.
+Configuration can be changed as well.

 Bank: Shows bank status (only on units with this feature).
 List current size and demonstrates range on a colored red, green and yellow sliding bar.
-The bank settings can be changed via a Configure Bank status link at the bottom of the page.
+The bank settings can be changed via a Configure Bank Status link at the bottom of the page.